AdobeDocs/experience-manager-65.fr-FR/help/sites-developing/ht-vlttool.md

 ---
 title: Utilisation de l’outil VLT
 seo-title: How to use the VLT Tool
-description: L’outil Jackrabbit FileVault (VLT) est un outil développé par The Apache Foundation qui mappe le contenu d’une instance Jackrabbit/AEM à un système de fichiers
+description: L’outil Jackrabbit FileVault (VLT) est développé par The Apache Foundation qui mappe le contenu d’une instance Jackrabbit/AEM à votre système de fichiers.
 seo-description: The Jackrabbit FileVault tool (VLT) is developed by The Apache Foundation that maps the content of a Jackrabbit/AEM instance to your file system
 uuid: 579e7785-8b50-4366-b562-8e79b6451464
 contentOwner: Guillaume Carlino